stohrendorf/CroftEngine/README.md

 ------------

 EdisonEngine is an open-source engine distributed under LGPLv3 license, which means that ANY part of the source code must be open-source as well.
-Hence, all used libraries and bundled resources must be open-source with GPL-compatible licenses.
-Here is the list of used libraries, resources and their licenses:

-* OpenGL — does not need licensing (http://opengl3.org/about/licensing/)
-* GLEW — GLEW BSD
-* OpenAL Soft — LGPL
-* libsndfile — LGPL
-* libogg/libvorbis — Xiph BSD
-* SDL / SDL Image — zlib
-* Bullet — zlib
-* Freetype — GPL
-* Lua — MIT
-* zlib — zlib

-* Droid Sans Mono, Roboto Condensed Regular and Roboto Regular fonts — Apache

 2. Credits
 ----------